 The Evolution of The General Practice Reception & Admin Teams4th November 2019

-A guest blog by Russell Houghton, General Manager at Conexus Healthcare.
+A guest blog by Russell Houghton, General Manager, Conexus Healthcare

-Across the country the role of the general practice reception & admin teams are rapidly innovating and evolving to help practices best meet the needs of patients across England.
-In recent times, these teams have fundamental importance to the achievement of the NHS Long Term Plan and consequently patient care in general practice.
-In my role at Conexus Healthcare, Wakefield’s General Practice Confederation, we seek to support our practices to unleash the potential of these teams through; providing training & development opportunities, redesigning systems, and working at scale.
+Across the country the role of the General Practice Reception & Admin Teams are rapidly innovating and evolving to help practices best meet the needs of patients across England.
+In recent times, these teams have had fundamental importance to the achievement of the NHS Long Term Plan and consequently, patient care in general practice.
+In my role at Conexus Healthcare, Wakefield’s General Practice Confederation, we seek to support our practices to unleash the potential of these teams through providing training & development opportunities, redesigning systems, and working at scale.

 These reception teams now help 5,000 patients each month to choose the most appropriate services to best meet their needs.
-Subsequently, the approach developed in Wakefield has since been spread to thousands of practices across England, supporting millions of patients across the U.K. to access a range of professionals and services quicker such as Social Prescribers, Pharmacists and Physiotherapists.
+Subsequently, the approach developed in Wakefield has since been spread to thousands of practices across England, supporting millions of patients across the U.K. to access a range of professionals and services quicker, such as Social Prescribes, Pharmacists and Physiotherapists.

-I recently went to meet a few of our practices where the admin teams had developed safe and effective processes to release hours of GP time each week through coding and actioning 86% of patient correspondence from health providers.
-Traditionally, letters had all been posted to the GPs, the GP would read through each one, and then code or take action from the letters.
-Now, our practice admin teams in Wakefield and across England are being skilled up to implement safe and effective systems to manage clinical correspondence.
-Consequently, this is improving the quality of patients records and work-life balance for their practice colleagues.
+I recently went to some of our practices where the Admin Teams had developed safe and effective processes to release hours of GP time each week through coding and actioning 86% of patient correspondence from health providers.
+Traditionally, letters had all been posted to the GPs, the GP would read through each one, then code or take action from the letters.
+Now, our practice admin teams in Wakefield and across England are being up-skilled to implement safe and effective systems to manage clinical correspondence.
+Consequently, this is improving the quality of Patient records and ‘work-life’ balance for their practice colleagues.

-All these innovations are improvements to the patients experience in the NHS, additionally the support that non-clinical staff are having are both alleviating pressure on practices and secondary care.
-Non-clinical staff are fundamental to achieving good patient experience and outcomes.
+All these innovations are improvements to the patients experience in the NHS, additionally the support that Non-Medical/Non-Clinical staff are having, are both alleviating pressure on practices and secondary care.
+Non-Medical/Non-Clinical staff are fundamental to achieving good patient experience and outcomes.
 We are looking forward to our continued work with these hard-working, resilient and innovative practice teams in 2019 and beyond.